Terracotta Warriors Group tour

 Guided tours can enrich your visit by providing in-depth knowledge and historical context.
 These tours usually cover all three pits and the museum, with guides explaining the significance of each area.

-9. Getting to the Terracotta Warriors from Xi’an
+9. How to get to the Terracotta Warriors from Xi’an

 The Terracotta Warriors site is about 40 kilometers from Xi’an city center.
 You have several transportation options to reach it:

-Please check out How to Visit Terracotta Warriors for more information on the transportation.
+For more tips, check out my travel guide – How to Visit Terracotta Warriors for more information on the transportation.

 By Direct Bus (1 hour)